 I adore these throws.
 Herringbone is such a timeless but contemporary pattern.
 Johnstons are undoubtedly one of the top woollen manufacturers globally - typically producing cashmere scarves for well known luxury fashion houses.
-This throw surpassed all my expectations when I got a sample - you won't be disappointed!
+This throw exceeded all my expectations - you won't be disappointed!

 Founded in the eighteenth century, Johnstons of Elgin know a thing or two about textile manufacturing.
 Traditions and expertise have been passed down from generation to generation, and these skills are still executed in the products produced today.